KeyanSong/431-2018/homework/README.md

 ## A Template for Homework Assignments

-At least until you get your feet under you, a template for producing a homework document in R Markdown may be helpful. **Here's where you'll find it.**
+At least until you get your feet under you, a template for producing a homework document in R Markdown may be helpful. **[Here's where you'll find it.]**

 ## Grading Errors?

 As the semester progresses, you may find an error in grading that you would like Dr. Love to review.
-You would do this by filling out **this Google Form** before **noon on 2017-12-13**.
+You would do this by filling out **[this Google Form]** before **[noon on 2018-12-13]**.
 See the **Syllabus** for more details.

 ## Tips on Homework Submission